Weave Realizability for D-type: Preliminaries

 The goal of the next section will be to realize each possible mutation of the $D_n$ quiver as a mutation of the corresponding 3-graph.
 This will imply that there are at least as many exact Lagrangian fillings as cluster seeds of $D_n$-type.
 There exists a complete classification of all finite mutation type cluster algebras, and in fact, the number of cluster seeds of $D_n$-type is $(3n-2)C_{n-1}$ \cite{FWZ2}.

-\begin{remark} It is not known whether other methods of generating exact Lagrangian fillings for $\lambda(D_n)$ access all possible cluster seeds of $D_n$-type.
+\begin{remark} Other than Legendrian weaves, it is not known whether methods of generating exact Lagrangian fillings of $\la(D_n)$ access all possible cluster seeds of $D_n$-type.
 When constructing fillings of $D_4$ by opening crossings, as in \cite{EHK, Pan-fillings}, experimental evidence suggests that it is only possible to access at most 46 out of the possible 50 cluster seeds by varying the order of the crossings chosen.
 Of note in the combinatorial setting, we also contrast the 3-graphs $\Gamma(D_4)$ with double wiring diagrams for the torus link $T(3,3)$, which is the smooth type of $\lambda(D_4)$.
-The moduli of sheaves $\SC(\Gamma(D_4))$ for $\Gamma(D_4)$ embeds as an open positroid cell into the Grassmanian $Gr(3,6)$ \cite{CasalsHonghao}, so we can identify some cluster charts with double wiring diagrams.
-The double wiring diagrams associated to $Gr(3,6)$ only access 34 distinct cluster seeds -- out of 50 -- via local moves applied to an initial double wiring diagram \cite{FWZ1}. $\Box$ \end{remark}
+The moduli of sheaves $\SC(\Gamma(D_4))$ for $\Gamma(D_4)$ embeds as an open positroid cell into the Grassmanian $Gr(3,6)$ \cite{CasalsGao}, so we can identify some cluster charts with double wiring diagrams.
+The double wiring diagrams associated to $Gr(3,6)$ only access 34 out of 50 distinct cluster seeds via local moves applied to an initial double wiring diagram \cite{FWZ1}. $\Box$ \end{remark}